AP review: At least 13 auto safety rules are years overdue | Business

 “Government should not take this long to act on safety,” said David Mills, who started a Houston-area foundation in Kailee's honor aimed at promoting seat belt safety.
 The foundation keeps a list, known as “Kailee's Angels,” of teenagers around the country who died in car crashes after failing to buckle up.

-That rear seat belt rule is now scheduled to start moving through the cumbersome regulatory process in January, but could be years away.
+That rear seat belt rule, which it is estimated could save hundreds of lives each year, is now scheduled to start moving through the cumbersome regulatory process in January.
 The agency has repeatedly missed past deadlines, even those promised in federal court.

 The ever-growing rules backlog is one of the biggest tests for the federal agency since its founding in 1970, when public pressure led by safety activist Ralph Nader spurred NHTSA's mission to “save lives, prevent injuries and reduce economic costs due to road traffic crashes.”
 Advocates worry that its mission risks getting bogged down under President Joe Biden, at a time of increasing road accidents during the COVID-19 pandemic.